-Children can have their own agenda when it comes to food and certainly picky eating can raise a cause for concern.
-More serious issues such as celiac disease and cystic fibrosis (due to lack of pancreatic enzymes) where our bodies have problems digesting and absorbing foods can lead to nutrient deficiencies, but for the most part it’s rare to find malnutrition in developed countries.
+Children can have their own agenda when it comes to food and certainly, picky eating can raise a cause for concern.
+More serious issues such as celiac disease and cystic fibrosis (due to lack of pancreatic enzymes) where our bodies have problems digesting and absorbing foods can lead to nutrient deficiencies, but for the most part, it’s rare to find malnutrition in developed countries.

 Generally, signs such as good appetite, bright skin and eyes, regular bowel movements and uninterrupted sleep are good signs that should give us a comforting sense of security.

-It’s a well-known fact that many children are not eating the recommended amounts of everyday core foods from the five food groups and instead eating too much processed foods high in added sugars, fat and salt.
+It’s a well-known fact that many children are not eating the recommended amounts of everyday core foods from the five food groups and instead of eating too much-processed foods high in added sugars, fat and salt.
 It’s this imbalance which can result in nutrient gaps in their diets.
 It helps to know some basic facts about what to look for so you can keep an eye on their overall health.

 1. Some nutrients help others be absorbed

 Iron helps our children with their growth, learning and behaviour.
 Simply by consuming another form of Vitamin C (think oatmeal and strawberries, dark leafy greens and tomato) when we eat iron-rich foods, this will aid the absorption of this valuable mineral.
 By spending a few minutes in the sun each day (as most kids in Australia do) helps in the absorption of calcium.
 Fat-soluble vitamins like K (leafy greens) should be eaten along with foods rich in good fats (e.g. fish).